AyushBherwani1998/unsplash_sample/README.md

 - Codecov setup to ensure thorough testing and quality assurance.
 - Well-organized project structure following Clean Architecture principles.
 - Utilization of Unleash to demonstrate feature flagging.
+- Utilization of Unleash and Mixpanel to demonstrate A/B testing.
 - Integration of MixPanel to track user behavior and analyze app usage patterns for better insights.

 ## Getting Started